How to Become a Dog Trainer: Put Your Love of Dogs Into Practice

 Starting up your own business

-If you want to branch out, increase your earnings and support a more flexible lifestyle, you can always start your own business.
-In fact, most dog trainers are self-employed, often holding group or private lessons at boarding facilities or at their client’s house.
+If you want to branch out, increase your earnings and support a more flexible lifestyle, you can always start your own business after completing your dog training certificate.
+In fact, most trainers are self-employed, often holding group or private dog training lessons at boarding facilities or conducting in-home dog training.

 You will need to know: